ropensci/gendercoder/README.md

 #>           dictionary to add to or overwrite our coding decisions if they feel
 #>           this is more appropriate.
 We welcome people to update the inbuilt
 #>           dictionary where desired responses are missing.
-#>         * The 'broad' coding seperates out those who identify as trans
+#>         * The 'broad' coding separates out those who identify as trans
-#>           female/male or cis female/male into seperate categories it should not
+#>           female/male or cis female/male into separate categories it should not
-#>           be assumed that all people who discribe as male/female are cis, if you
+#>           be assumed that all people who describe as male/female are cis, if you
 #>           are assessing trans status we recommend a two part question see:
 #>
 #>           Bauer, Greta & Braimoh, Jessica & Scheim, Ayden & Dharma, Christoffer.